 Whilst Krakow and Warsaw are the better known Polish cities, Wroclaw is arguably the prettiest.
 It is the 4th largest city in Poland and although 70% of the city was destroyed during WW2, it has since been restored to it's former beauty.

-How long to spend here?
+how long to spend in wroclaw

-When it comes to exploring Wroclaw, you only need a couple of days and everything can be seen on foot although the city's efficient tram system can come in handy after a long day of sight seeing!
+When it comes to exploring Wroclaw, you only need a couple of days and everything can be seen on foot, although the city's efficient tram system can come in handy after a long day of sight seeing!

-When it comes to accommodation then I would recommend staying in Wroclaw's old town.
-Here, you will be in the prettiest and most central part of the city, allowing you easy access to everything on offer.
-I would recommend staying in The Art Hotel, set in a historic tenement dating back to the 14th century it stills contains many of the original details.
+Mid Range: The Art Hotel - This hotel is set in a historic tenement dating back to the 14th century it stills contains many of the original details.
 Each room is uniquely furnished and styled elegantly and is, of course, finished off with artwork created by Polish artists.
 Rooms start at £72 per night and you can check availability here.

 Wroclaw is a very affordable city to visit.
 Food and drink are inexpensive and accommodation is reasonable.
 It is far cheaper than Prague in neighbouring Czech Republic as you can get a pint of beer for as little as €1.50.

 Visit Rynek, the main square in the centre of the old town is one of my favourite places.
 Surrounded by tall, colourful buildings and filled with bars and restaurants, it is a lively centre which you will fall in love with.
 There are various gothic styled churches to explore including the Church of St Elizabeth which has an 83m high tower offering views across the city.

-PS - if you are looking for a great breakfast spot then head to Central Cafe - the pancakes, bacon and maple syrup are to die for!
+TOP TIP: If you are looking for a great breakfast spot then head to Central Cafe - the pancakes, bacon and maple syrup are to die for!